Skip to main content

 Responsible authorities

 The Road Traffic Safety Directorate (CSDD) is the competent testing authority in Latvia.
-Roadworthiness certificates and proof of test stickers are issued by roadworthiness test stations under the supervision of the CSDD.
+Roadworthiness certificates are issued by roadworthiness test stations under the supervision of the CSDD.

 Websites